 In the early days on the web, every new project or group or role demanded that I set up another website, write another book, open another social media account, until my brain was a hundred open tabs flapping in the wind.

 Divarication as a professional strategy

 Do you know about New Zealand’s marvellous divaricating shrubs?
 Instead of growing as a trunk and branches and sub-branches and twigs, they grow by a process of endless splitting.
 There’s no hierarchy, just a mass of twiglets crocheting themselves together into a dense anarchic ball.
-The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa and other ground-dwelling birds.
+(The evolutionary justification was that this growth pattern prevented bushes from being eaten by moa.)

 Stop cluttering up cyberspace!

-In 2016 I was on the verge of creating yet another website just to promote and talk about the short video courses that I intended to make.
+In 2016 I was on the verge of creating yet another website for a single project.
 Epiphany!
 A little voice said, “Stop!
 Surely your WordPress site can accommodate this.
 Just make it work.”
+And so it does.

-The dilettante muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see it holistically as a strong structure with a striking, colourful texture.
-Fortunately at this stage of life I’m finding connections, connections, connections everywhere I look.
-I’ll never become a Norfolk pine, but as a mature muehlenbeckia astonii I can prune myself ruthlessly.
+The muehlenbeckia bush close up appears to be in a dither of indecision… but stand back and you’ll see it holistically as a strong structure with a striking, colourful texture.
+It’s built on connections, like a blog.